raspberrypilearning/catch-the-bus/en/step_3.md

 Drag the Scratch Cat to the bottom right-hand side of the Stage.

-**Tip:** If you try to position a sprite off the Stage, it will move back to its last Stage position.
+**Tip:** If you try to position a sprite off the Stage, it will move back to its last position on the Stage.

 --- /task ---